CSV Socket Reader Input Adapter

 Property Description

-Host Name The host or IP address to connect to.
+Host Name The host or IP address to connect to when not in server mode.

-String Quote Character Matching pairs of the quote character delimit string constants.
+String Quote Character Matching pairs of the quote character delimiter string constants.

-Timestamp Format The format used to parse timestamp fields extracted from the input file.
-This should be in the form expected by the java.text.SimpleDateFormat class described in the Sun Java Platform SE reference documentation.
+Timestamp Format The format used to parse timestamp fields extracted from the input tuples.
+This should be in the form expected by java.text.SimpleDateFormat class described in Java Platform SE reference documentation.
+The default format string is yyyy-MM-dd HH:mm:ss.SSSZ.

 If a timestamp value is read that does not match the specified format string, the entire record is discarded and a WARN message appears on the console that includes the text invalid timestamp value.

-Log Level Controls the level of verbosity the adapter uses to issue informational traces to the console.
-This setting is independent of the containing application's overall log level.
-Available values, in increasing order of verbosity, are: OFF, ERROR, WARN, INFO, DEBUG, TRACE, and ALL.
+Log Level Controls the level of verbosity the adapter uses to send notifications to the console.
+This setting can be higher than the containing application's log level.
+If set lower, the system log level is used.
+Available values, in increasing order of verbosity, are: OFF, ERROR, WARN, INFO, DEBUG, TRACE.

 Schema (in the Edit Schemas tab) Specifies the schema of the incoming CSV file.